D7460N/D7460N.dev/ADD.md

  <p></p>
 <summary id="style"><h3>STYLE QUERIES</h3></summary>

-> The [CSS Containment Module Level 3 spec](https://www.w3.org/TR/css-contain-3/), which covers size and style queries, allows for any styles to be queried from a parent, including property and value pairs such as `font-weight: 800`.
+> The [CSS Containment Module Level 3 spec | drafts.csswg.org](https://drafts.csswg.org/css-contain-3/), which covers size and style queries, allows for any styles to be queried from a parent, including property and value pairs such as `font-weight: 800`.
 However, in the rollout of this feature, style queries currently only work with CSS custom property values.
 This is still very useful for combining styles and separating data from design.
 Let’s take a look at how you use style queries with CSS custom properties.
 >
 > Style queries are particularly useful when you either have a reusable component with multiple variations, or when you don’t have control over all of your styles but need to apply changes in certain cases.
 >